Wedell-Williams Aviation & Cypress Sawmill Museum

 The Cypress Sawmill Museum is part of the Louisiana State Museum system, which was founded in 1906 to preserve Louisiana cultural history.
 Cypress lumbering was Louisiana’s first prominent manufacturing industry.
 The aviation collection named after Jimmie Wedell and Harry P. Williams from the Golden Age of Aviation who formed an air service together in 1928 in Patterson is housed in the same building.
 It has a number of early racing airplanes and memorabilia.
 Although both Wedell and Williams perished in plane crashes, their legacy lives on in the memorabilia and planes on display in this collection.
 The dual focus of this museum site highlights two very distinct and compelling aspects of Louisiana’s rich history.
+Free admission.

 The Cypress Sawmill Museum is part of the Louisiana State Museum system, which was founded in 1906 to preserve Louisiana cultural history.
 Also housed in the Cypress Sawmill Museum building is the Wedell-Williams Aviation Museum, which features many 1930s-era racing aircraft built and raced by ace mechanic and aerial daredevil Jimmie Wedell, a Texas native, and wealthy Harry Williams of Patterson, the fourth son of F.B.
 Williams, who it is said “loved fast cars and fast boats.”
 The Wedell-Williams team won scores of aviation racing trophies, set world records and made their mark on aviation history.